 Premiums collected.

-3.6.17 Performance Measurement Standards: Customer Service

-Contractor shall, as applicable, ensure that all Subcontractors comply with all Agreement requirements and Performance Measurement Standards, including, but not limited to, those related to customer service.
-Subcontractor’s failure to comply with Agreement requirements and all applicable Performance Measurement Standards shall result in specific remedies referenced in Attachment 14 applying to Subcontractor.

-3.6.18 Contractor Staff Training about the Exchange
+3.6.17 Contractor Staff Training about the Exchange

-Contractor shall arrange for and conduct their staff training regarding the relevant laws, mission, administrative functions and operations of the Exchange including the Exchange program information and products in accordance with Federal and State laws, rules and regulations and using training materials developed by the Exchange as applicable.
+Contractor shall arrange for and conduct staff training regarding the relevant laws, mission, administrative functions and operations of the Exchange, including Exchange program information and products in accordance with Federal and State laws, rules and regulations, using training materials developed by the Exchange.

-Upon request by the Exchange, Contractor shall provide the Exchange with a list of upcoming staff trainings and make available training slots for the Exchange staff to attend upon request.
+Upon request by the Exchange, Contractor shall provide the Exchange with a list of upcoming staff trainings and make available training slots for Exchange staff to attend upon request.

-3.6.19 Customer Service Training Process
+3.6.18 Customer Service Training Process